SoftwareAG/c8y-docs/content/edge/rest-api-bundle/working-with-rest-api.md

 layout: redirect
 ---

 Cumulocity IoT Edge supports REST APIs to perform the tasks like installation, configuring the network for the Edge appliance, updating the Edge appliance, changing the hostname, and so on.
 The REST APIs in Cumulocity IoT Edge use the HTTPS protocol for all the endpoints.
-Before the installation, Cumulocity IoT Edge generates a self-signed certificate for the IP address of the Edge appliance when you configure the network.
+Before the installation, the self-signed certificate uses the currently configured IP address of the Edge appliance.
 You must use the IP address of the Edge appliance in the URL.
 For example, https://192.168.66.10/edge/tasks/latest-installation.

-During the installation, the host of the URL changes from the IP address to the domain name that you have configured.
+During the installation, the certificate changes from using the IP address to the domain name that you have configured.
+You must use the domain name in your browser to match the certificate.
 For example, https://myown.iot.com/edge/configuration/domain.

-Cumulocity IoT Edge creates a new self-signed certificate for the domain name if you want Cumulocity IoT Edge to generate a self-signed certificate.
-Otherwise, you must upload the self-signed certificate.
-Also, some of the endpoints could be temporarily unavailable during the installation.
-For example, the `/edge/tasks/latest-installation` endpoint can be used for polling to see the status (executing, succeeded, failed) of the installation process.
+You can either upload a certificate (self-signed) issued by a certificate authority or have Cumulocity IoT Edge generate a self-signed certificate for the domain name.
+Some of the endpoints could be temporarily unavailable during the installation.
+For example, the `edge/configuration/network` endpoint can be used only after the installation.

-When you send an HTTPS request with the POST operation, some of the tasks return the response immediately with the task still running in the background.
+When you use a POST endpoint, the server starts a task running in the background and returns a response with the ID of the task.
+You can use that ID to track the progress of the task.
 Here, the tasks refer to the installation process, uploading license and certificate files, configuring a network, etc. The immediate response indicates if the task is created successfully or not.
 To check the status of a task, use the `/edge/tasks/{id}` endpoint.

->**Important:** Running two tasks concurrently results in conflicts between the tasks and might return HTTP status 409.
+>**Important:** You cannot run two tasks at the same time.
+If you attempt to run a task when another task is in progress, then you will get a HTTP status 409.

 ### Authentication